jhustata/basic/lab1.md

-﻿# lab1
+﻿# lab1 & lab2

 data: [transplants.dta](https://jhustata.github.io/basic/_downloads/34a8255f06036b44354b3c36c5583d7e/transplants.dta)

 Please use this lab as an opportunity to review the course material and prepare yourself for the homework questions.
-An answer key will be on Friday April 5, 2024.
+An answer key will be provided on Friday April 5, 2024.

 1. Start Stata and open your do-file editor.